SedongMoon/SNU_DAV/README.md

  - Pre-processed data: preprocessed.csv.
 Because the pre-processed data is large (~102 MB), it is compressed into preprocessed.zip.
 You can open the original file after unzipping it.

 ## Output
- - The final visualization file: CrowdingVisualization.html
+ - The final result: CrowdingVisualization.html.
+Because the file is large (~155 MB), it is compressed into CrowdingVisualization.zip.
+You can open the original file after unzipping it.